LynxMagnus/mine-support-payment-service/README.md

 `docker-compose up` to start the service with a connection to the configured Azure Service Bus instance and developer queues.

+A utility script `scripts/send-test-message` is provided to send a message once a service has been started.

-Test messages can be sent via a client that supports sending to Azure Service Bus.
-Messages should match the format of the sample JSON below.
+Alternatively test messages can be sent via a client that supports sending to Azure Service Bus.

 Sample valid JSON for each message queue is: